Ok, let’s do this! How to rent out your house guide for absolute dummies, one-on-one!

 This is the part which most prospective landlords are most concerned with; all the safety and legal requirements!

-But, actually, there aren’t THAT many requirements you need to be aware of in order to be legally complaint to start letting your home, and most of it is pretty straight-forward to comply with!
+But, actually, there aren’t THAT many requirements you need to be aware of in order to be legally compliant to start letting your home, and most of it is pretty straight-forward to comply with!
 I’m not going to get into the nitty-gritty here, because I’ve already compiled a nifty checklist of requirements for new tenancies (once again, I recommend making the jump after you’ve made it to the bottom of this page).

 7) Getting your property ready